Skip to main content

 Written by Lou Monsour

-In Tribal Habits, each topic or article automatically provides course participants (explorers) with a journal for recording notes about the course and reviewing their contributions to certain course activities.
+In Tribal Habits, each topic automatically provides course participants (learners) with a journal for recording notes about the course and reviewing their contributions to certain course activities.

 FAQs

-When and how can explorers access their journals?
+When and how can learners access their journals?

-A 'Journal' button is visible to explorers at the top-right of each topic or article.
-When clicked, their journal will slide open, revealing the course overview, and a section corresponding to each part of the topic (or just one section for articles) where they can add notes and view their contributions to certain course activities.
+A 'Journal' button is visible to learners at the top-right of each topic.
+When clicked, their journal will slide open, revealing the course overview, and a section corresponding to each part of the topic (or just one section for short topics) where they can add notes and view their contributions to certain course activities.

-At the bottom of the journal, explorers have the option to download their journal as a PDF or email it to themselves.
+At the bottom of the journal, learners have the option to download their journal as a PDF or email it to themselves.

-What is automatically added to an explorer's journal?
+What is automatically added to a learner's journal?

-As an explorer works their way through a topic or article, any insights they choose to favourite are automatically added to their journal as well as their responses to questions or polls that are switched on for the Overview and Destination modules (if these navigational features are in use).
+As a learner works their way through a topic, any insights they choose to favourite are automatically added to their journal as well as their responses to questions or polls that are switched on for the Overview and Destination modules (if these navigational features are in use).

-Course creators can also configure responses to polls and Q&As within topics and articles to be automatically copied to each explorer's journal.
+Course creators can also configure responses to polls, Q&As and Reflect elements within topics to be automatically copied to each learner's journal.

 How can a course creator incorporate the journal into the content of a course?

-When creating a course, it's worth considering how the journal may be used to enhance an explorer's experience when completing the course.
+When creating a course, it's worth considering how the journal may be used to enhance a learner's experience when completing the course.

 You may also ask them to refer back to their choice in a poll or written response to a Q&A from earlier in the course before asking a follow-up question or poll.
 This allows them to reflect back and consider what they've learnt.